-Spelling lists may also be generated from commonly known spelling rules.
-These rules, such as "i before e except after c," often follow a logical pattern.
-The rules, patterns, and exceptions may all be used within the same word list to reinforce the concept.
+Spelling lists are also generated from commonly known spelling rules.
+These rules, such as "i before e except after c," follow a logical pattern.
+The rules, patterns, and exceptions are all used within the same word list to reinforce the concept.
 Creating a spelling list using suffixes or prefixes is another example of a pattern-based list.
-See lists of rules at Reading from Scratch Spelling Rules and A Few Spelling Rules from Whitman College for additional information.

 Word lists may be generated by the students' writing itself.
-As a teacher notices commonly misspelled words, he or she may take note and either add currently misspelled words to an existing list or create a new spelling lesson.
+As a teacher notices commonly misspelled words, he or she takes note and either adds currently misspelled words to an existing list or creates a new spelling lesson.

-Spelling words can be generated from other subjects, such as science, sociology, philosophy, or health.
-Integration of subjects enhances both educational areas, as students are immersed in the topic at hand.
+Spelling word lists are generated from other subjects, such as science, sociology, philosophy, or health.
+The integration of subjects enhances both educational areas, as students are immersed in the topic at hand.

-Finally, spelling word lists may come from a program or curriculum.
-Spelling books and workbooks, CD-Rom software, or web-based spelling programs may be used to help teach students grade-level appropriate spelling words.
-Each program will have its own set of criteria upon which words are chosen for lessons.
-Educators often evaluate the program before adding it to the current curriculum.
+Spelling word lists can come from a program or curriculum.
+Spelling books and workbooks or web-based spelling programs are used to help teach students grade-level appropriate spelling words.
+Each program has its own set of criteria upon which words are chosen for lessons.
+Educators evaluate the program before adding it to the current curriculum.

 Learning spelling words can be difficult for students who have trouble memorizing rules.
-Online spelling games, classroom games, and printable worksheets can help reinforce the words.
-Writing out the words multiple times can also help students memorize difficult words.
+Spelling games, activities, and printable worksheets help reinforce the words.
+Writing out the words multiple times also helps students memorize difficult words.

-Comprehension of rules may be more difficult for parents to teach students at home, so speak with an educator (teacher or tutor) to figure out the best way to help your child.
-If you wish to purchase a tutorial program for your home computer, get recommendations from your child's teacher to find one that meets the learning needs of your child.
+Comprehension of rules may be more difficult for parents to teach students at home, so speak with a teacher or tutor to figure out the best way to help your child.
+If you wish to purchase a tutorial program for your home computer, get recommendations from your child's teacher to find one that meets the specific learning needs of your child.